dtelad11/blueprint-elli-amir/README.md

 ### Solution Overview

 The backend is written in Python with FastAPI, using Pydantic models for input validation.
 Static data (such as the domain map) is stored as JSON and loaded at runtime.
 The `/score` endpoint calculates domain scores and returns a list of recommended assessments.
+Unit tests are written using pytest.

 The frontend is built with React, and is served as static content via FastAPI.
 Users progress through the screener one question at a time, with responses submitted to the backend upon completion.